Magento vs Shopify

 Could be expensive with add ons

-Shopify is proprietary software, which means you’ll have to pay for long-term usage.
+Shopify is proprietary software, so you must pay for long-term usage.
 On the other hand, Magento is open-sourced and, therefore, free (if you don’t buy the paid version).
-In addition, they each have many other distinguishing features, which we outline below in this Magento vs Shopify comparison.

 A Basic Comparison

 As for Shopify, it entered the scene in 2006, two years after Magento.
 It’s now a top-rated platform, making up 21% of stores worldwide.
-It runs on Liquid, and the code can’t be altered like Magento’s.

 Magento Pros

-In addition to the most common features, Magento offers clients some excellent advantages.
 You don’t have to pay to use most of them, and we won’t be covering the paid version here because it is specifically targeted at enterprise-level companies.

 Magento Is Entirely Free to Use and Modify